cmdoffing/validatingCSV/README.md

 ### Overview

 validatingCSV is a Python module for reading, converting, and validating data from CSV files.
-When instantiated, the ValidatingCSVReader class returns an iterator that returns one row of data at a time.
+It consists of a single class, ValidatingCSVReader, which when instantiated, returns an iterator that returns one row of data at a time.
 Each row is represented as a named tuple, with the field names of the named tuple supplied as part of the validation parameters.
 The reader instance raises the standard StopIteration exception